Last Updated on July 30, 2021

 While some families choose to meet together, others may (for a wide variety of reasons) prefer to stream online.

 In the funeral industry, we are calling it the “together alone” funeral.

 How Do Virtual Funerals Work?

 A virtual funeral works the same as a traditional funeral… basically.

-At the physical funeral, a limited number of mourners must be the standard 6 feet apart and wearing masks.
-A chapel that may have accommodated 200 people now can safely fit perhaps 50 or less.
+Even in the post-2020 era, families may choose limited attendance at the physical, in-person funeral.
+A chapel that may have accommodated 200 people might only seat 50 or less.
 This means that some people will not get an invitation to the funeral.